HoTT/HoTT-Agda/Agda/tutorial/README.md

 - `C-c C-l` (load) loads (recompiles) the whole file.
 You can have holes in it, represented by question marks.
 For example if you load a file called `Test.agda` containing the following

       module Test where
       identity : (A : Set) → (A → A)
       identity A x = ?

   the question mark will be replaced by something looking like `{ }0` meaning that it is now an unsolved goal.
-In the goal, you can then use other commands described below.
+In the goal, you can then use the other commands described below.

   There is nothing like incremental compilation as in Coq.
 Either you recompile the whole file, or you use the “refine” and “give” commands below (but this is not always possible, so you should